 The Board may determine we will not invest in particular categories of investment.
 The Board will only operate the exclusions process for listed equities directly held by Vision Super given it is impractical to effect this for pooled funds, derivatives or listed pooled vehicles (such as Exchange Traded Funds (ETFs)).
-The Board will only exclude listed companies where engagement is impracticable, or we do not believe engagement can reduce harm or where we believe there is long term risk to member's money.
+The Board will only exclude listed companies where we believe there is risk to member's money, and engagement is either impracticable or we do not believe the engagement can reduce financial harm.
 In considering whether to exclude certain investments, we will:

 - 1. Clearly define what is being proposed for exclusion. - 2.
-Assess materiality including impact on portfolio performance. - Define why the category of assets is being proposed for exclusion.
+Assess materiality including impact on portfolio performance. - 3.
+Define why the category of assets is being proposed for exclusion.
 This will take into account this Policy and the values of the Fund. - Assess the practicality of excluding a category of investments from the Fund. - 5.
 Determine under what circumstances the Fund would stop excluding a category of investments.